In this post

 The Garmin Forerunner 945 continues to occupy the place of best triathlon watch.
 Aesthetically it is almost identical to the Forerunner 935, but it includes a lot more new features than its slight change of appearance may suggest.

-Garmin continues to lead the triathlon segment, if you think of a triathlon watch you think of a Garmin GPS.
+Garmin continues to lead the triathlon segment, if you think of a triathlon watch you think of a Garmin watch.
 The dominance of the American brand in this segment is simply overwhelming, just take a look at any race transition to realize that Garmin is the most widely used brand in the sport.

 Performance wise it is the maximum that is available today, at the same level of the new 1,500€ Garmin MARQ Athlete and very close to the Fenix 6 Pro range (although these have been receiving small updates with new features).
 And that's in addition to including the novelties of these (music playback, wireless payments and full maps navigation) it also has the new training metrics that, honestly, I'm using now with a lot of.